kyeshmz/supabase-status-types/README.md

-# OpenAI Webhook TypeScript Types
+# Supabase Webhook TypeScript Types

-This package provides a set of TypeScript types for handling webhooks from [OpenAI's status page](https://status.openai.com/#).
+This package provides a set of TypeScript types for handling webhooks from [Supabase's status page](https://status.supabase.com/api).

 ## Overview